braingeneers/braingeneerspy/README.md

 * [https://pypi.org/project/braingeneers/#history](https://pypi.org/project/braingeneers/#history)

-Each successful merge to `master` results in a new entry there.
+Each successful merge to `master` that passes the publish workflow will result in a new version entry there.

-The github workflow that performs these actions is defined at `.github/workflows/publish.yaml`,